Facebook, Cambridge Analytica, and You

 If you’ve been living under a rock for the past few weeks, you may have missed the Cambridge Analytica story that broke in mid-March.
-The controversy has certainly helped highlight data-privacy issues, like who has access to your data, and what can they do with it?
+The controversy has certainly helped highlight data-privacy issues, like who has access to your data and what they can do with it.

 So what should we make of the latest data-related kerfuffle that’s getting a lot of attention on Twitter?
 Is there anything you can even do if you were affected?

 Since the data was provided without the consent of the affected users, it has raised questions surrounding data privacy rights, as well as Facebook’s security practices.
-When Congress requested Facebook executives testify on the incident, the company did not initially plan to send CEO Mark Zuckerberg—raising more than a few eyebrows on Capitol Hill.
+When Congress requested Facebook executives testify on the incident, CNBC noted the company did not initially plan to send CEO Mark Zuckerberg—raising more than a few eyebrows on Capitol Hill.
 Zuckerberg eventually agreed to appear before legislators, and is currently scheduled to testify on April 11.

 Where do we go from here?